YWAM School of Photography: Rembrandt Lighting Assignment

 Camera -3, Flash +3 [Nikon D3, 85mm, f/1.4, ISO 200, 1/8000]

-Now let’s back up and talk about the Zoom on the Nikon SB-900 flash.
-The next three images are all shot with the Camera at 0 and the Flash at 0, but I am zooming the flash all the way as wide as it will go at 17mm to 35mm and finally at 85mm.
+Now, let’s back up and talk about the Zoom on the Nikon SB-900 flash.
+The following three images are all shot with the Camera flashing the flash at 0, but I am zooming in on the flash as wide as it will go, from 17mm to 35mm and finally to 85mm.

 Zoom at 17mm [Nikon D3, 85mm, f/1.4, ISO 200, 1/1000]